ahmeriqbal7aa/coffee_app/README.md

 - cloud_firestore package
 - provider package
 - flutter_spinkit package
+- Use of Provider
 - Use of Loading Widget
-- Use of Provider
+- Concept of Bottom Sheet
 - Use of Stream & Stream Builder
 - Firebase Auth: Sign in, Sign up and Sign out